The new Linux 5.4 kernel brings a raft of notable changes and improvements to the fore, just like every kernel release does.

 But most Linux distros do not issue new kernel releases as a regular update; they’re held over for new releases.

-Ubuntu 20.04, due in April, will include a kernel version later than 5.4 (and that kernel update should find its way back to Ubuntu 18.04 LTS through the Hardware Enablement Stack).
+Ubuntu 20.04, due in April, will include Linux 5.4 (and this kernel update will find its way back to Ubuntu 18.04 LTS through the Hardware Enablement Stack).